SharpAI/DeepCamera/README.md

 ![image](screenshots/lifecycle_mac.png)

-DeepCamera works on Android devices.
+DeepCamera works on IOT devices such as Raspberry Pi and Android devices.
 You can integrate the code with surveillance cameras as well.
 There’s a LOT you can do with DeepCamera’s code, including:

 - Face recognition